 HIGHLIGHTS: The program will include daily afternoon excursions, each of which reflects that morning's lecture topic.
-Students will visit the Pointe-à-Callières museum, the Notre Dame Basilica, St. Joseph's Oratory, the Old Port, and the Moment Factory.
-There will be an guided architectural walking tour through specific Montreal neighborhoods.
+Students will likely visit La Cinémathèque Québécoise, Musée des Hospitalières de l'Hôtel-Dieu de Montréal, the Old Port, the Moment Factory, and a First Nations historic site.
+There will also be a guided architectural walking tour through specific Montreal neighborhoods.
 In addition, students will visit several Montreal metro stops to learn about the art that is displayed there as well as have the opportunity to sample dishes specific to the region such as poutine and the delicious pastry called queue de castor.
 Depending upon schedules and availability, evening cultural outings may be made available.